Show All Answers

 Residents who are receiving the same or similar service under another government-funded program are not eligible for this service.

-The Residential Repair program covers minor projects, but does not provide electrical services, roof repair, window replacements, or snow removal, etc. For more information, please call (631) 422-7680.
+The Residential Repair program covers minor projects only.
+The program does not provide electrical services, roof repair, window replacements, or snow removal.
+For more information, please call (631) 464-4340, x1117.

 The Senior Centers provide recreational, cultural, advisory, and health programs.
 Program activities at all centers include arts and crafts, cards, games, billiards, outdoor games, needlework, painting, dance instruction, trips, and parties.

-Babylon’s Senior Centers provide many informational and special services, including Social Security information, income tax assistance, Medicare and Medicaid information, health education, welfare referral services, mobile van health screening, and blood pressure testing through the Babylon Chapter of the American Red Cross.
+Babylon’s Senior Centers provide many informational and special services, including Social Security information, income tax assistance, Medicare and Medicaid information, health education, referral services, mobile van health screening, and blood pressure screenings.

 The Senior Centers provide transportation to and from the centers, free of charge.